With the 828 constantly growing and undertaking new developments, let’s discuss the cost of planting some roots in the Land of Sky.

-Hypothetically speaking, if you live in a household that brings in $50,000 annually – according to experts – you shouldn’t spend more than 30% of your monthly gross income on rent.
-Don’t worry, we did the math for you – your max monthly rent budget would be $1,250.
-The average monthly rent in Asheville is $1,148 – encroaching on the top of your budget.
+Hypothetically speaking, if you live in a household that brings in $50,000 annually — according to experts — you shouldn’t spend more than 30% of your monthly gross income on rent.
+Don’t worry, we did the math for you — your max monthly rent budget should be $1,250.
+However, the average monthly rent for an apartment in Asheville is $1,640 — putting you significantly over budget.

-Take a look at the chart below to see how Asheville’s cost of living compared to another N.C. city – Chapel Hill.
+Take a look at the chart below to see how Asheville’s cost of living compares to Raleigh.

 Interested in seeing Asheville’s cost of living compared to cities in other states?
-We played around on nerdwallet’s cost of living calculator, where you can put in any city you want to live in along with your current pre-tax household income to find out what other cities you could actually afford to live in.
+We played around on Nerdwallet’s cost of living calculator, where you can put in any city along with your current pre-tax household income to find out what other cities you could actually afford to live in.

-We’ve always wanted to visit Seattle – so we took a look at the cost of living in Seattle compared to Asheville.
+We took a look at the cost of living in Asheville compared to Raleigh.
 Here’s what we found:

-- The cost of living is 57% higher in Seattle.
+- The cost of living is 6% lower in Raleigh.

-- To maintain our standard of living, we would need to bring in $78,363 to our household – better start saving now.
+- To maintain our standard of living, we would need to bring in $46,844 to our household.